How Heroku Works

 Making a material change to your application, whether it’s changing the source or configuration, results in a new release being created.

-A release then, is the mechanism behind how Heroku lets you modify the configuration of your application (the config vars) independently of the application source (stored in the slug) - the release binds them together.
+A release then, is the mechanism behind how Heroku lets you modify the configuration of your application (the config vars) independently of the application source (packaged into an build artifact) - the release binds them together.
 Whenever you change a set of config vars associated with your application, a new release will be generated.

 Part of the Heroku platform, the dyno manager, is responsible for keeping dynos running.
-For example, dynos are cycled at least once per day, or whenever the dyno manager detects a fault in the running application (such as out of memory exceptions) or problems with the underlying hardware that requires the dyno be moved to a new physical location.
+For example, dynos can be configured to be cycled at least once per day, or whenever the dyno manager detects a fault in the running application (such as out of memory exceptions) or problems with the underlying hardware that requires the dyno be moved to a new physical location.

 Terminology: The dyno manager of the Heroku platform is responsible for managing dynos across all applications running on Heroku.

-This dyno cycling happens transparently and automatically on a regular basis, and is logged.
+This dyno cycling happens transparently and automatically on a regular basis (unless configured otherwise), and is logged.

 Terminology: Applications that use the eco